Trang Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of certain countries can obtain a visa upon arrival at international airports and some land borders
+Citizens of certain countries can obtain a visa upon arrival at designated international airports and land border checkpoints.

 Arrival Process